htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 policy is that no more than twenty concurrent jobs are ever running from the physicists, and only ten from the chemists.
-These machines are otherwise identical, so it does not matter which machines run which group’s jobs.
+These machines are otherwise identical, so it does not matter which machines run which group's jobs.
 It only matters that the proportions of allocated slots are correct.

 Instead of quotas, this could be implemented by configuring the ``RANK``